The Bankrate promise

 Once you’ve opened your account, deposit money and get started investing.

 You’ve established a brokerage or advisor account, so now’s the time to watch your portfolio.
 That’s easy if you’re using a human advisor or robo-advisor.
-Your advisor will do all the heavy work, managing your portfolio for the long term and keeping you to the plan.
+Your advisor will do all the heavy work, managing your portfolio for the long term and keeping you on track.

 More passive investors will have fewer decisions to make, however.
 With their long-term focus, they’re often buying on a fixed regular schedule and not worrying much about short-term moves.